 Lockdown devices can aid students and teachers when a lockdown is needed.

 During emergencies, every second counts.
-This is why we need lockdown devices for classroom doors.
-A lockdown device such as The Sleeve can help secure classroom doors within seconds.
+This is why we need security devices for classroom doors.
+A security device such as The Sleeve can help secure classroom doors within seconds.